 A fringe meets side-swept hair in this hairstyle.
 This is a great way to add a messy touch to your glamorous hairstyle.
 Part your hair in a deep side parting and comb your bangs over your forehead.
 Spritz on some hairspray and step out to allow the wind to style it!

-A dash of color can add oodles of character to your tresses.
+Adding a dash of hair color can add oodles of character to your tresses.
 It can also be a representation of your personality.
 It can infuse a sense of mystery and intrigue, especially when you add the color to your fringe.
 It’s a great and subtle way to change up your look.

 Blunt bangs are cut straight across.
 They are not feathered, but you can make them choppy to accentuate them.
-Cut your bangs choppy at the very tips.
-This makes your hair look softer without ruining the blunt ends.
+If you want a softer blunt look, have your stylist point-cut the ends of your bangs

 When we talk about side bangs, I always envision long sections of hair on the sides.
 This is another style of side bangs that meet halfway with a fringe.
 Instead of splitting your fringe completely, part it slightly near your eyes.
 It makes your forehead look smaller.